lanius/tinyik/README.rst

-Tinyik
+tinyik
 ======

-Tinyik is a simple and naive inverse kinematics solver.
+tinyik is a simple and naive inverse kinematics solver.

 It defines the actuator as a set of links and revolute joints from an origin.
 Here is the example of a robot arm that consists of two joints that rotate around z-axis and two links of 1.0 length along x-axis: